-Non prescribed medication / Over the counter
+Non prescribed medication / Over the counter medication

-By signing the consent form, parents agree that the Nurse or Matron on duty may administer the medication(s) as authorised by the parent on the consent form, to their child.
+Non prescribed medication may be administered by the medical team or relevant staff members with the permission of the parent.
+By signing the consent form, parents agree that the relevant staff may administer the medication(s) as authorised by the parent on the consent form, to their child.